DataDog/documentation/content/en/security/cspm/frameworks_and_benchmarks.md

 **Some [CIS Kubernetes Benchmark][5] detection rules only apply to self-hosted Kubernetes clusters.

-Datadog also provides Datadog Security Labs, a set of recommendations developed by Datadog internal security experts.
+Datadog also provides Essential Cloud Security Controls, a set of recommendations developed by Datadog internal security experts.
 Based on common cloud security risks we have observed at Datadog, this ruleset aims to help users new to cloud security easily remediate high-impact misconfigurations across their cloud environments.

 **Note**: CSPM provides visibility into whether your resources are configured in accordance with certain detection rules.
 These rules address various regulatory frameworks, benchmarks, and standards ("Security Posture Frameworks").
 CSPM does not provide an assessment of your actual compliance with any Security Posture Framework, and the detection rules may not address all configuration settings that are relevant to a given framework.
 Datadog recommends that you use CSPM in consultation with your legal counsel or compliance experts.